 - Push the vegetables toward the outer edges of the roasting pan, making room for the chicken.

-- HERB BUTTER: Combine the parsley, rosemary and thyme in a small bowl.
+- Combine the parsley, rosemary and thyme in a small bowl.
 Sprinkle the vegetables with 1 tablespoon of the herb combination.

 - Add the lemon zest and juice, garlic, butter, salt and black pepper.
 Stir well to combine.

 - Carefully separate the skin from the meat where possible and spread half the butter under the skin.
 Spread the other half of the butter over the chicken.